fredrikn/hoverfly-dotnet/README.md

 }
 ```

 Hoverfly will add a Proxy and all Http calls will go through that proxy.
-Hoverfly will in simulation mode return a recorded result for a given Http call, so no extrenal call will be made.
-With the use of hoverfly in our integration/component test we don't need to create fakes to avoid extrenal calls.
-With hoverfly we can also in our tests simulate delays on certain extrenal calls etc. For example to test timeouts etc.
+Hoverfly will in simulation mode return a recorded result for a given Http call, so no external call will be made.
+With the use of hoverfly in our integration/component test we don't need to create fakes to avoid external calls.
+With hoverfly we can also in our tests simulate delays on certain external calls etc. For example to test timeouts etc.